wassimkha/backend-k8s-template/README.md

         serviceName: auth-srv
         servicePort: 3000
     ```
-- Deploy all the new yaml files
+- Add the commands to stop/deploy the yaml files and docker images in deploy.sh and stop.sh
+- run ./deploy.sh

 ## Errors, Middlewares and Models